DinkLua Object Reference

 Introduction

-This is a brief guide containing a reference of object methods in DinkLua.
-It assumes you've read the introduction from the author, and also have existing knowledge of DinkC/how the engine works, as well as some basic familiarity with object-oriented principles.
+This is a brief guide containing a reference of object methods in DinkLua as well as extra tables added to YeOldeDink that are not part of the base DinkLua spec.
+It assumes you've read the introduction from the author, and also have some existing knowledge of DinkC/engine workings, as well as some basic familiarity with object-oriented principles.

 These can be troublesome as object function methods use the : semicolon operator, rather than dot as is used for table functions and therefore may be quite confusing.